Carlosmcoelho/hicarlos.com/content/about.md

 as a Senior IT Analyst.
 His contribution resulted in new services and high profits for the company.
 He is a leader of a team responsible for data analysis and creating reports in order to improve the global performance of the project.
 He has become a trusted team member who provides regular pro-active input towards increasing productivity.

+Person focus on solutions and his working expirence is focus on Customer happiness (always put yourself on the Customer shoes).